List of Kamen Rider 555 characters: Teruo Suzuki

-The Arch Orphnoch resurfaces during the events of the web series Kamen Rider Outsiders, having took control of Smart Brain and found a new aide in the Smart Queen.
-While attempting to acquire the Gemn Musou Corporation's technology to counter the threat of Zein, the Arch Orphnoch confronts its CEO Kamen Rider Gemn before Gai Amatsu intervenes in an attempt to suggest an alliance to fight Zein instead.
-However, Gemn and the Arch Orphnoch refuse and take their leave, with the latter declaring that he would never work with humans.
+The Arch Orphnoch resurfaces during the events of the web-exclusive crossover series Kamen Rider Outsiders, having taken control of Smart Brain and found a new aide in the Smart Queen.
+While attempting to acquire the Genm Musou Corporation's technology to counter the threat of Zein, the Arch Orphnoch confronts its CEO Kamen Rider Genm before Gai Amatsu intervenes in an attempt to suggest an alliance to fight Zein instead.
+However, Genm and the Arch Orphnoch refuse and take their leave, with the latter declaring that he would never work with humans.

 The Arch Orphnoch possesses the ability to "complete" regular Orphnochs' evolution by removing their humanity, pyrokinesis, the most physical strength out of any Orphnoch, and the use of tentacles and finger lasers capable of destroying regular Orphnochs.

 Teruo Suzuki is portrayed by Kayato Watanabe (渡辺 彼野人, Watanabe Kayato) while Shun Kobayashi (小林 俊, Kobayashi Shun) portrays his shadow and the Arch Orphnoch is voiced by Hiroshi Yanaka (家中 宏, Yanaka Hiroshi).